aerinng/collab/README.md

 Allow multiple addition of groups / preference into My Groups | 12 July | :white_check_mark:
 Form Validations for emails and integers | 12 July | :white_check_mark:
 Display alert if no username is found when searching for username on Chat page | 12 July | :white_check_mark:
+Ensure all functions work regardless of Google or Collab login | 19 July | :white_check_mark:
+Enhance chat page modal to search for username to be more user friendly | 19 July | :white_check_mark:
 Allow users to send images in chat rooms | 19 July | :white_check_mark:
 Optimisation of loading time | 19 July | :white_check_mark:
 Additional Security Features: Encryption | 19 July | :white_check_mark:
 For offers listing, when progress bar reached 100%, to include an indicator to show that required minimum amount has been reached | 25 July | :negative_squared_cross_mark:
-Allow users to display their avatar icons on chat rooms | 25 July | :negative_squared_cross_mark:
+Allow the display of avatar icons on chat rooms | 25 July | :white_check_mark:
 Auto-post frequency can have more than 1 setting | 25 July | :negative_squared_cross_mark:
 Enable Google Analytics on Firebase | 25 July | :negative_squared_cross_mark:
-Make screens responsive for different screen sizes | 25 July | :negative_squared_cross_mark:
+Make screens responsive for different screen sizes | 25 July | :white_check_mark: